Diabetes-Friendly Grocery Shopping List

 Veggies

 Nutrient-dense, high-fiber vegetables are the foundation of a healthful diet for everyone, not just diabetics.
 Vegetables can be mixed into a variety of dishes beyond salads, including soups, stews, veggie burgers and patties.
 It's a good idea to keep some raw veggies on hand for snacks as well.
-They can be separated into two categories: non-starchy vegetables that are lower in sugar and starchy vegetables that are higher in sugar.
+They can be separated into two categories: non-starchy vegetables that are lower in carbohydrates and starchy vegetables that are higher in sugar.
 Non-starchy vegetables should make up fully half of your plate, if you follow the Diabetes plate method.
 Be sure to limit your serving size when it comes to starchy vegetables.

 Non-Starchy Vegetables